hunterhouse027/uac-bypass-win11/README.md

 - **Cross-Compatible** – Works on **Windows 10 & 11**.
 - **Multi-Language Development** – Written in **C++ & Python**.
 - **Automated Execution** – Seamless execution for privilege escalation.

-## 🛠️ Technical Approach
-This bypass relies on **DLL Side-Loading**, where a legitimate signed executable loads a malicious DLL instead of the intended one.
-Steps:
-1. Identify a trusted **Windows-native executable** vulnerable to side-loading.
-2. Craft a **malicious DLL** that mimics the expected DLL.
-3. Deploy both the **legitimate executable** and the **malicious DLL** in the same directory.
-4. Upon execution, the executable loads the attacker-controlled DLL, executing code with elevated privileges.

 ## 📌 Requirements
 - Windows 10 / 11 (UAC enabled)